0glabs/0g-doc/docs/node-sale/faq/faq.md

 ## Payment & Licenses
 ### What payment methods will be accepted for purchasing a node?​
-The nodes will be priced in USDC for the Whitelist sale and wETH for the Public sale, both on Arbitrum.
+The nodes will be priced in USDC for both the Whitelist Sale and Public Sale, both on Arbitrum.
 However, to facilitate payment for users on different chains, the AI Alignment Node Sale will be accepting multiple tokens across multiple networks through a live bridging aggregator that accepts multichain payment including but not limited to BTC, ETH, ARB, SOL, etc. More info [here](https://docs.li.fi/list-chains-bridges-dex-aggregators-solvers).

 ### How will the node licenses be distributed?​
 After the node sale period is completed, node licenses will be distributed as an NFT to the purchase wallet of the user.